LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

 \subsubsection{Final Decision Process.}

 Based on the optimal decision boundary, we perform the following binary decision: (1) $C \ge \tau$: the model exhibits high confidence on the global view.
 In this case, we consider the available visual information sufficient for reasoning and directly output $Answer_{\mathit{pre}}$ as the final answer.
 (2) $C < \tau$: the model shows high uncertainty, indicating that the current visual information may be insufficient to support fine-grained reasoning.
-We therefore trigger the subsequent fusion module to integrate local details.
+We therefore trigger the subsequent semantic-guided localization module to acquire high-resolution local evidence.